fahmidur/systools/README.md

 ## spath

 ```
-Usage: spath <path/to/file> <path/to/file> ...
+Usage: spath [path]

+Copies the absolute path to the target directory
+to the system clipboard.
+If path is not given, it defaults to current directory.

 ```

-Prints the absolute path the file and if possible via xsel add that path to the clipboard.
+Prints the absolute path the file AND if possible copies the path to the system clipboard using a series of fallbacks.

 **Use Case**: You have two xterm windows and you would like to quickly share a path between them.
 You can run spath with no arguments, and that will print out and put into your clipboard the current path.